 This gives you the ability to manage your curriculum, track progress, and integrate e-commerce with just one tool.

 Opigno also offers users online surveys, instant messaging, and chat, allowing them to provide and receive feedback quickly and collaborate efficiently.

-From general knowledge analysis to detailed statistics and reporting – this LMS boasts a fairly wide range of available functions.
+From general knowledge analysis to detailed statistics and reporting – Forma LMS boasts a fairly wide range of available functions.
 The service also has a range of certifications, competent leadership support, and a wide range of virtual classroom management tools, including a variety of calendars and event managers.